rerun-io/rerun/design/blueprint_store.md

 ### UI state includes:

 - Is the selection panel open? how wide?
-- How are my space views organized?
+- How are my views organized?
 - What data is shown in each view
 - Additional configuration / overrides for the data within each view